-Care Refusals: Elderly Parents and Caregivers – The Caring Generation®
+Care Refusals: Elderly Parents & Caregivers

 The Caring Generation® – Episode 117 December 22, 2021 – On this episode, Care Refusals, caregiving expert Pamela D Wilson explains the effects of saying no on health, well-being, and family relationships.
 Dr. Thomas R. Radomski from the University of Pittsburgh shares research about medications and shared decision-making by caregivers and older adults.